Involving parents in their children’s learning

 Family learning is designed to give parents and other family members the skills and confidence they need to support their children’s learning at home through play and everyday activities.
 This can also help parents to make choices about their own learning.

 Fathers, like mothers, play a very important role in young children’s lives.
 Children do better educationally, psychologically and socially when fathers are actively involved.
 A positive male influence isn’t just limited to biological father, but includes father figures such as foster fathers, stepfathers, grandfathers, uncles and older male siblings.
-Where’s Dad?, discusses why engagement with fathers is important, the barriers that settings may face and how to ensure that your service is father-friendly.
-It also includes a check list, audit form and action plan to support you to engage with male family members.

 Family learning normally takes the form of activities or short workshops where family members learn together and where there are planned learning outcomes for both children and adults.